hack4impact-upenn/member-bios/stephanie-shi.md

   role: Education Chair
 ---

-Stephanie is a sophomore in the Jerome Fisher Program in Management and Technology studying Computer Science, Management, and Statistics.
-Besides Hack4Impact, Stephanie is a TA for [CIS 160](http://www.cis160.com), one of Penn's introductory computer science classes, and is involved in WeissLabs, Wharton Asia Exchange, and Wharton China Business Society.
+Stephanie is a junior studying Computer Science, Statistics in the Jerome Fisher Program in Management and Technology.
+Besides Hack4Impact, Stephanie is a TA for [CIS 160](http://www.cis160.com), one of Penn's introductory computer science classes, and is one of the lead organizers for [PClassic](http://pclassic.org/), a high school programming competition ran by Penn students.
+This past summer, Stephanie worked at [Coursera](https://www.coursera.org/) on the developer infrastructure team as a backend software engineering intern and [Kleiner Perkins fellow](http://fellows.kleinerperkins.com/).
 Stephanie is passionate about design, math, and instant ramen.